gabeart10/powergit/README.md

 **Q: Did you know there is another `powergit` project?**

 A: Yes, and I imagine there are a lot of them.
 They suck---especially the one about powershell.
-(OMG, really?
-I mean, who the fuck uses that crap?)
+Who the fuck still uses powershell anymore?
+(And don't say, "Who the fuck still uses Perl anymore?"
+Smart ass. ;P)

 **Q: Aren't you afraid a command like 'save' will conflict?**